1. What is SMC First Class?

 Though test scores are optional for admission to Saint Michael’s College, we request that students enrolling in SMC First Class do submit SAT or ACT scores.
 This added measure of college readiness helps us ensure that SMC First Class participants are prepared for college level work during their senior year of high school.
 We also ask students to submit the Free Application for Federal Student Aid, available on October 1 at www.fafsa.ed.gov or let us know that you will not be applying for aid.

-Click here to access our registration form.
+Check back in a fe wmonths for a link to register.
 Our staff will verify that you are an accepted student from the Early Action pool at Saint Michael’s College prior to processing your registration.
 We will then send you course information and technology credentials for our Canvas learning management system.
 You will be registered as a non-matriculating student which gives you access to all of our learning management software, email, the student portal, etc.

 You must register by February 1, but we encourage you to register earlier as we register students on a space-available basis.